amplience/dc-demostore-core/docs/AutomatedVideoCaptions.md

 2. Upload a video to Content Hub.
 For this demo, ensure there is speech in English.
 An example can be found [here](https://presalesadisws.s3-eu-west-1.amazonaws.com/videos/automated-video-captions/Automatic%20video%20captions_Master_no%20sub.mp4) //TODO: Change URL to suitable hosting

-3. Assign your both your default profiles to the video and your new captions profile for en-US.
+3. Assign both your default profiles to the video and your new captions profile for en-US.
 For reference the default profiles are:

     - `mp4_720p`
     - `mp4_480p`